 Jane Ducklin Osteopath

-We put kindness, understanding and integrity at the heart of what we do.
+We put excellence, respect and kindness at the heart of what we do.

-We encourage open and honest communication so that we can get it right for you.
-You can always speak to Jane or Doug if you have any queries or concerns about your care.
+We encourage open and honest communication so we can get it right for you.
+We'll always be happy to answer any queries or concerns about your care.

 Jane Ducklin Bsc(Hons) DO

-Jane qualified in 1991 from the British School of Osteopathy and after working internationally she settled in Tring in 1995, raising a family and building a community practice in Osteopathy.
+Jane qualified in 1991 from the British School of Osteopathy and after working internationally she settled in Tring in 1995, raising a family and building a community osteopathic practice.

 Her work is centred around the relief of pain, and helping people to get the best out of their bodies.